INJECTS

 Inject description

-Only a specific channel for emails.
-The channel functions as a simple email client.
+Only a specific channel type for emails.
+It functions as a simple email client.

 Overlay